Paid Call for Submissions for Personal Essays by Humans About the Human Experience (No AI Writing Allowed)

 There are 5 important notes we’re including at the top before diving into the specifics of what we’re looking for.

 4. We don’t accept essays that have been published, in whole or in part, online or in print.
-This includes blogs, newsletters, newspapers, magazines, or anywhere else.
+This includes blogs, Substack posts, newsletters, newspapers, magazines, or anywhere else.
 If your essay has appeared elsewhere, we will not consider it.
 The essay must remain exclusive to Open Secrets prior to publication.

 5. We do not accept submissions in which generative AI (artificial intelligence) has been used to write the essay.
 We publish personal essays by humans about the intricacies of human lives.
 During past open submission periods, we’ve received numerous clearly AI-written essays, which are notable for their lack of originality, awkward verbiage, and banal ideas and conclusions.